TN 15 (01-03)

 whether the student did, in fact, return to FTA at that school when it reopened.
 (Since school officials outside the United States often consider students to be in FTA when no classes are held, it is important to verify the date the student actually resumed FTA.)

-Forward the student claim and related information to the Office of International Programs.
+Forward the student claim and related information to the Division of International Programs.